Skip to content

 How are object access rules enforced when using Sharepoint for file storage?

-Object access rules will be applied within Lime CRM but can't be enforced on the sharing links provided to the user.
+With link_scope: organization, sharing links can't be fully enforced by Lime CRM's object access rules.
 All users receive the same sharing links, one for edit access and one for view access.
 If a user with edit access sends the link with edit permission to someone else within the same organization, the receiver will also gain the same access to the file.
 It does not matter if the receiver is a Lime CRM user or not in this case, and Lime CRM can't control if the sharing link is sent to other persons.
 The one who receives the link within the same organization will be able to view or edit the document found on that link.

 2. If you wish to limit the application to have more restricted access to your Sharepoint (for instance only to the designated site), this is possible but not easy to setup due to the lack of a graphic user interface (GUI).
 Read more here on how to restrict the permissions.